 FHA Appraisals Versus Conventional Appraisals Property Standards Requirements

-The main difference between FHA appraisals versus conventional appraisals is FHA is more strict with the condition of the property.
-There are more restrictions on the condition of the property on FHA appraisals versus conventional appraisals.
+Both Fannie Mae and HUD require safety standards for the property.
+Besides property standards, there is not much difference between FHA and Conventional appraisals.
+The main difference between FHA and conventional appraisals is that FHA is more strict with the property’s condition.
+There are more restrictions on the property’s condition on FHA appraisals versus conventional appraisals.

 Are FHA Appraisals Hard To Pass?